1967 NFL season: Tiebreakers

 Los Angeles won the Coastal Division based on better point differential in head-to-head games (net 24 points) vs. Baltimore.
 The Rams and Colts played to a 24–24 tie in Baltimore in October before the Rams won 34–10 on the season's final Sunday at the Los Angeles Memorial Coliseum.
 The result would be the same under the modern tiebreaker, which relies first on head-to-head record (Los Angeles won the head-to-head series, 1–0–1).

 Postseason

+Playoff Bowl

+The Playoff Bowl was between the conference runners-up, for third place in the league.
+The game, in its eighth year, was played one week after the title game.